Online • outdoors • ad-hoc session

 I’m Star,

-As someone living between cultures too, I understand that multicultural life can be rich, layered, and meaningful, but it can also bring challenges that are hard to explain and even harder to carry on your own.
+As someone who grew up between cultures, I understand that cross-cultural life can be rich, layered, and meaningful, but it can also bring challenges that are sometimes hard to explain and work through on your own.

 Star Ginns